raffasb/dotnet-template-ddd/README.md

-# dotnet-template-ddd
+# .NET 6 with DDD
-Template for .NET solution using Domain-Driven Design
+Template for solution using .NET 6 and Domain-Driven Design